Lincoln Monument (Philadelphia)

-Lincoln Monument (Philadelphia) is a monument honoring Abraham Lincoln in Fairmount Park, Philadelphia, Pennsylvania, United States.
-One of the first initiated in memory of the assassinated president, the monument was designed by neoclassical sculptor Randolph Rogers and completed in 1871.
+The Lincoln Monument is an American monument honoring Abraham Lincoln in Fairmount Park, Philadelphia, Pennsylvania.
+The monument was designed by neoclassical sculptor Randolph Rogers and completed in 1871; one of the first initiated in memory of Lincoln after his 1865 assassination.
 It is now located northeast of the intersection of Kelly Drive and Sedgley Drive, opposite Boathouse Row.

 Description

 Rogers modeled Lincoln the Emancipator in Rome.
 The twice-life-size bronze sculpture depicts a seated Lincoln in the act of signing the Emancipation Proclamation, and is about 8.67 ft in height, 4 ft in width, and 8 ft in length.